Laeti64/Laeti64/README.md

 ### Hi there 👋

+💬 Here is who I am: thanks to my great appetite for learning, I oriented myself in a self-taught way towards IT support into my company, solving bugs for the payroll consultant, developing customer projects and new features to ease the daily work of my colleagues.
+This aspect made me want to go further in this field, to learn new computer languages, and to acquire ever more skills.

+🌱 I'm currently learning **Javascript** at the Wild Code School of Biarritz, but also many concepts, languages, tools related to JS (**typescript, react, nextJS, nodeJS, prisma and others...**)
+But I already know I won't stop here and keep learning always more.

+👯 If someone come by here and want to give a chance to a newbie full of hope, notice that I have to make an **internship from february the 12th to end of march 2023**.
+I'll be delighted to show my motivation and my quick learning skill.

+Thanks for coming and have a nice day  :upside_down_face:
 <!--
 **Laeti64/Laeti64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.